ImranR98/AutoLyricize/README.md

 Run `python main.py "path/to/folder"`.
 *useful tip for noobs: you can drag a folder into the terminal window to paste its full path* 👍

+## Limitations

+- Inexact search uses Genius's search system, which loves to give you results that have absolutely nothing to do with the original track.
+If you use inexact search with instrumental tracks or albums, you are going to get garbage data.
+- Only works with mp3 files due to a limitation in the eyed3 library.